LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 as explained in section [Heroes](#heroes) above.

-Commands for saving and exiting the current game, starting a new game, setting options for the current game and challenges for the next game, etc., are listed in the Main Menu, brought up by the `ESC` key.
+Commands for saving and exiting the current game, starting a new game, configuring convenience settings for the current game and challenges for the next game are listed in the Main Menu, brought up by the `ESC` key.
 Game difficulty, from the challenges menu, determines hitpoints at birth for any actor of any UI-using faction.
 The "lone wolf" challenge mode reduces player's starting actors to exactly